huzefaweb/Day25-of-100Days-of-Code-Python-/README.md

 # Day25-of-100Days-of-Code-Python
 * Reading csv data in python using pandas
 * DataFrames and Series working with rows and columns
-* Implementing methods from data documentation
+* Implementing methods from pandas documentation